The Curvy Girl’s Packing Guide for Every Adventure

 Well I wouldn’t call hiking and camping a vacation, it’s more like an adventure.
 But whether you’re climbing a mountain or trekking through the jungle you’re going to need suitable gear.

 - Hiking Boots– I have wide feet and it was difficult to find a boot that fit me well.
-After trying on a dozen different brands I fell in love with my Lowa Renegade GTX boots.
-My fellow plus size Kilimanjaro hikers aren’t as in love with them as I am and have found different brands they like such as Merrell, Keen, Asolo, and Oboz.
-Keen’s are the best option if you’re just doing day hiking instead of long distance backpacking.
+After trying on a dozen different brands I went with my Lowa Renegade GTX boots for Kilimanjaro 2016 and Everest Base Camp 2018.
+When I realized they were too small I decided to switch brands and got Vasque Breeze III Mid GTX. ** UPDATE 2019** I took then with me on this most recent trip on Kilimanjaro and they felt great.
+My fellow Curvy Kili Crew found different brands they like such as Merrell, Keen, Asolo, and Oboz.
+Keen’s are the best option if you’re just doing day hiking instead of long distance backpacking and I feel that they have the largest toebox of all the brands I’ve tried on.

 - Hiking Socks– Curvy girls with wider calves can also struggle with finding comfortable hiking socks.
-Darn Tough is my go-to brand because their socks are just high enough to cover my boots but not so high that they start cutting into my calves.
+Darn Tough is my go-to brand because their socks are just high enough to cover my boots but not so high that they start cutting into my large calves.
 Plus they’re incredibly soft!
 As a rule of thumb you should get light or medium cushioning socks if you have wide, high volume feet.
 Buy medium or heavy cushioning socks if you have regular or narrow feet.
 But if you’re just starting out with hiking then buy a pair of each and see how your feet do on a long hike.
-My pinky toe will sometimes blister when I only use light cushioning socks.

 - Hiking Pants– I just love love LOVE my hiking pants and capris from Columbia.
 They’re light and stretchy and good for practically any type of travel.
 These pants were especially useful on my African safari where there was no air conditioning in the Jeep.
 The only downside?
 I can’t wear them at home because they act like a magnet for the pet hair!